Guðlaugur Friðþórsson

-Guðlaugur Friðþórsson (born 24 September 1961) is an Icelandic fisherman who survived six hours in 5 °C cold water after his fishing vessel had capsized and furthermore trekked, for another three hours, across lava fields to reach a town for help in freezing conditions.
+Guðlaugur Friðþórsson is an Icelandic fisherman who in 1984 survived six hours in 5 °C cold water after his vessel capsized.
+After swimming to land he then trekked for another three hours across lava fields to reach a town for help.

 Sequence of events

-On 11 March 1984, Guðlaugur and four other fishermen were fishing near the Westman Islands when their boat, which was engaging in fishing and carrying trenchers to another village, capsized at about 10 p.m.
-It is suspected that the weight of the trenchers was miscalculated, causing the boat to be more susceptible to turbulent ocean conditions.
+On 11 March 1984, Guðlaugur and four other fishermen were fishing off the coast of Heimaey near the Westman Islands when their boat, which was engaging in fishing and carrying trenchers to another village, capsized at about 10 p.m.
+It was suspected that the weight of the trenchers was miscalculated, causing the boat to be more susceptible to turbulent ocean conditions.

-During the sinking of their boat, off the coast of Heimaey in Vestmannaeyjar, Guðlaugur and two out of four other companions climbed on to the keel.
-After about 45 minutes, they swam towards the shore, yet the other two disappeared within 10 minutes.
+As the boat sank, Guðlaugur and two out of four other crewmen climbed on to the keel.
+After about 45 minutes, they swam towards the shore; two disappearing within 10 minutes.
 The only survivor of the crew of five, Guðlaugur swam for five to six hours in 5–6 °C water the 6 km to the island, wearing a shirt, sweater and jeans, guided by a lighthouse.
-He remained clear-headed throughout.
+He claimed to have remained clear-headed throughout.